 Open the "Settings", and go to "Personalization" > "Colors" and toggle off "Make Start, taskbar, and action center transparent".

-If you don't have much space on your system disk to add to your system partition, your best option is to transfer your Windows 10 to another larger HDD or to switch your system disk from HDD to better-performing SSD.
+If you don't have much space on your system disk to add to your system partition, your best option is to transfer your Windows 11/10 to another larger HDD or to switch your system disk from HDD to a better-performing SSD.

 The OS migration can be completed with EaseUS Partition Master mentioned above.
-The tutorial, including video and text, to transfer Windows to a new hard drive is thoroughly detailed in the linked article.
-Follow the guide to make your Windows 10 substantially faster.
+The linked article thoroughly details the tutorial, including video and text, to transfer Windows to another drive.
+Follow the guide to make your Windows 11/10 substantially faster.

 Check the following steps on how to migrate OS to SSD or another bigger HDD.